FAQs for Contractors and Painters

 CCB licensed contractors that perform renovation, repair and painting work on a pre-1978 home or child-occupied facilities where children under age 6 attend must:

 - Get trained in lead-safe work practices.
 To do this, you must complete an initial 8-hour Renovation, Repair, and Painting (RRP) training from an Environmental Protection Agency (EPA) or Oregon Health Authority (OHA) (or other EPA-authorized state or tribe) accredited training provider.
 Upon completion of the course, you will receive a course completion certificate.
-Note: Individuals who already completed an eligible training course before October 4, 2011, may choose to take the EPA/OHA four-hour refresher course instead of the initial training course to become RRP certified.

 - Apply to licensing agency.
 If you are self-employed, apply to CCB to receive a "Certified Lead-based Paint Renovation (LBPR) Contractor License".
 If you are employed by a CCB-licensed business, have your employer apply to CCB for a "Certified Lead Based Paint Renovation Contractors License".
 Your employer need only apply one time for all employees.
 CCB will need to see your course completion certificate (and those of other contractors who took the training course).
 Please visit Oregon CCB web site for more information and to receive an application.